Blog, Page 9

 The best way is to let your jeans air dry, hanging or laid flat.
 Avoid tumble dryers, as they can shrink and damage the fabric.
 Air drying helps your jeans keep their shape and strength.

-If your jeans have faded over time, you can use a special detergent for dark fabrics or color-restoring products to help bring back their original shade.
+If your jeans have faded over time, you can use a special detergent for dark fabrics or colour-restoring products to help bring back their original shade.

-Proper washing will help keep your jeans in great condition and ensure they last longer without losing their color or fit.
+Proper washing will help keep your jeans in great condition and ensure they last longer without losing their colour or fit.

 Proper Care and Washing of Cashmere